ContactMonkey

 With our drag-and-drop email template builder, you can build responsive email templates for Gmail and Outlook that will display perfectly across all of your employees’ devices.
 Schedule your emails and add personalized subject lines and body text to increase open rates.

-Prove the effectiveness of your business emails to employees by gathering in-depth email analytics and employee feedback.
-With Gmail and Outlook email tracking, you can measure open rate, click-through rate, read time, opens by device and location, best times to send your emails, and more using your own analytics dashboard:
+Prove the effectiveness of your business emails to employees by leveraging in-depth email analytics features and employee feedback.
+With advanced Gmail and Outlook email analytics, you can measure open rate, click-through rate, read time, opens by device and location, best times to send your emails, and more using your own analytics dashboard:

 Email tracking in Outlook vs Gmail for business